Table of Contents

 Highlighting Academic Achievements & other Qualifications

-If your GMAT score isn't part of your application, other academic credentials need to step up.
+If your MBA GMAT waiver is part of your application, other academic credentials need to step up.
 Here's how to make them count:

 1. Emphasize your GPA